 After checking out of our Napa hotel, we headed to Yosemite!
-It’s a long day on the road, but this drive was enjoyable to where we didn’t even notice how long it took.
-With fun stops on the way, the five-hour drive flew by quickly.
+It was a long day on the road, but this drive was enjoyable, so we didn’t even notice how long it took.
+The five-hour car ride flew by with fun stops on the way.

-After lunch, we drove for a little bit and took our afternoon pit stop break at Oakdale Cheese Factory.
-This is the perfect place to stop and stretch your legs before the last leg of the drive.
-Here, we got cheese and snacks from the store, ate in the picnic area outside, walked through the grounds to admire the koi fish, and fed the farm animals.
+After lunch, we drove a little bit and took our afternoon pit stop break at Oakdale Cheese Factory.
+Oakdale Cheese Factory is the perfect place to stop and stretch your legs before the last leg of the drive.
+Here, we got cheese and snacks from the store, ate outside the picnic area, walked through the grounds to admire the koi fish, and fed the farm animals.

 We drove to Yosemite and stayed right there in Yosemite Valley!